-Mati Klarwein’s first foray into the world of album covers ended in a glorious failure.
+Mati Klarwein’s first foray into the world of album covers ended with a glorious failure.
 In the late 1950s he was listening to jazz, a style thriving at the time with new artists exploring the intersection of jazz, classical and ethnic music.
 One of them was Yusef Lateef, a multi reed instrumentalist.
 Mati created a painting of Lateef amid colorful flowers and sent it to the musician, labeled as “Original Portrait of the Great Yusef Lateef Hand Painted by Abdul Mati.”
 Lateef, a devote Muslim, liked not only the painting but the fact that it was created by a person named Abdul, undoubtedly a man of color.
 “Dear Bro” he replied to the artist, inviting him to meet and discuss future album covers after a set at the Five Spot club in New York City.
 What ensued could have finished Klarwein’s album art career that night.
 He tells the story: “When the concert was over I went over to his table.
 I addressed him, he looked at me, but continued his discussion with the others at the table.
 So I addressed him again and introduced myself as the artist who’d sent him the portrait.
 Once again I was ignored and this time he didn’t even bother to look up…” The reason for the rude behavior on Lateef’s behalf was simple: to him, Klarwein was of the wrong color.
 Prejudice works both ways.

 The story is a bit ironic, for the reason Klarwein was rejected is exactly why he chose to add ‘Abdul’ to his name.
 He grew up in Palestine after his Jewish parents fled Germany in the 1930s, then under the Nazi regime.
 As a child in Palestine he experienced tensions between Arabs and Jews, which he observed as an outsider.
 He later said: “That is why I took the name Abdul.
 If everybody in the Middle-East would call themselves Abdul, it would ensure a reconciliation that would end the antagonism and the wars in that part of the world.
 At least that’s what I thought at the time.”
 A nice idea, but a bit naive, as he later found during his encounter with Yusef Lateef.